 Writing a proper will doesn’t have to be a minefield of complicated and confusing jargon.
-We’re here to take you through the ins-and-outs of the process in simple, readable terms, so you can make sure you get it right.
+We’re here to take you through the ins-and-outs of the process in simple, readable terms, and connect you to a lawyer to complete the process for you.

 BECAUSE YOUR FIGHT IS OUR FIGHT.

 A will is simply a legal document that outlines how a person wishes to distribute their property and assets after death.
 It can also include other details such as how they wish their body to be treated or buried, and clauses that dictate at what point their assets should be distributed.

 Wills are often paired with a ‘Letter of Wishes’, which guides the executors of your will on more specific aspects, such as when any children are to receive their inheritances.

 While your will and its contents are confidential, once you pass away and your executors start applying for probate, your will becomes a public document that anyone can view.

 If there are things that you would rather keep private even after death, it is best to include these in your letter of wishes.
 These days, people may wish to include details of social media credentials, or passwords to important documents that they may not want to be distributed to the general public.